skillrepos/cc-se/labs.md

 **What we're doing:** Creating a detectable change in the data source.
 **Why:** A reload that shows the change is the proof of freshness.

-**Action:** In your browser, go to your course repo on github.com and make a tiny change — e.g., open a new issue titled `live-artifact-test` (or star a repo).
+**Action:** Make a tiny change in your Drive — e.g., in another chat ask "Using my Google Drive connector, create a file called `live-artifact-test.txt`", or add/rename a file directly in Google Drive.

 ---
 <br><br>